-The Risk and Technical Assessment concluded that the use of this enzyme is technologically justified and there are no concerns when used for its stated purpose, at levels consistent with GMP.
+The Risk and Technical Assessment Report concluded that there are no safety concerns from using this enzyme for its stated purpose.
+In addition, the use of this enzyme, in the quantity and form (granulate) proposed to be used, which must be consistent with GMP controls and processes, is technologically justified.
 Therefore, FSANZ has prepared a draft variation of the Code as outlined above (see Attachment A).